Peter Carnley

 Peter Frederick Carnley AC (born 17 October 1937) is a retired Australian Anglican bishop and author.
 He was the Archbishop of Perth from 1981 to 2005 and Primate of the Anglican Church of Australia from 2000 until May 2005.
 He ordained the first women priests in Australia.
 In the 2007 Queen's Birthday Honours list, he was appointed a Companion of the Order of Australia.
-He is married to Ann Carnley.He also founded the school Peter Carnley Anglican Community School.
+He is married to Ann Carnley.
+He also founded the Peter Carnley Anglican Community School.

 Education and teaching

 Carnley was born in New Lambton, New South Wales.
 He trained for ordination at St John's College, Morpeth, and was ordained deacon in 1962 and priest in 1964.
 He studied in Australia at Trinity College, Melbourne, and in England at Emmanuel College and St John's College, Cambridge, and became warden of St John's College at the University of Queensland, as well as lecturer in theology at the University of Queensland, before becoming a bishop.
 As a lecturer in the 1970s he experimented with Process Theology.
 He holds many honorary doctorates and a Lambeth DD (2012) and is an honorary fellow of Trinity College (Melbourne), Emmanuel College (Cambridge) and St John's College (Cambridge).